 That chocolate?
 I used 2 1/2 ounces.
 At first, it seemed a bit much but after 2 days in the fridge it mellowed and was perfect.
 Which brings up another thing – your home-made Bailly’s will need a couple days in the fridge to smooth out and will taste completely different with time.
 Using the real chocolate brought in a lot of unbelievable flavors and notes to the home-made Bailey’s.
 I’ve used a Semi-Sweet Guittard and Ghiradelli before.

 My little recipe was starting to taste quite a bit like Bailey’s, I just had to address the “mouthfeel.”
 Bailey’s is rather thick, due to their special emulsion.
 The chocolate helped, but wasn’t enough, alone.
 Home-cooks have gotten that thickness in two ways:

 - They use condensed milk.

 - They add eggs.

 Eggs, to me, are the way to go.
 They can be left out, and you’ll have a very tasty, but thinner, Bailey’s but if you’re basing your recipe on taste, using the real cream and sugar rather than condensed milk, whether using eggs or not, will make your Bailey’s taste better!
 No eggs will just make it thinner.

 I have an immune deficiency, so eggs are a bit of a nagging concern, even though the chances of getting a bad one are incredibly small.
 I wondered, does alcohol really kill Salmonella?
 I did a lot of research and finally found the real answer.
 Given enough time and enough alcohol, yes, it does.
-Exactly how long is unclear, but at least three weeks according to these Mad Scientists.
-Even after dosing their eggnog with Salmonella, it was completely clear when tested at three weeks.
+Exactly how long is unclear, but these Mad Scientists dosed their eggnog with Salmonella, it was completely clear when tested at three weeks.
 Since the home-cook isn’t “dosing” with Salmonella, the home-made Bailey’s might be completely clear sooner.